ymhhh/prometheus/docs/storage.md

 If both time and size retention policies are specified, whichever policy triggers first will be used at that instant.

 Expired block cleanup happens on a background schedule.
-It may take up to two hours remove expired blocks.
+It may take up to two hours to remove expired blocks.
 Expired blocks must be fully expired before they are cleaned up.

 ## Remote storage integrations